Next Level (Ayumi Hamasaki album): Critical reception

 Next Level received positive reviews from music critics.
-Adam Greenberg from AllMusic awarded the album with three-and-a-half stars out of five, praising the record's dance and electronic styles.
-He said that "As it progresses, the beats and rhythm tracks begin to take over, placing Hamasaki herself into a much deeper, thicker set of sounds custom-built to emphasize her stronger points and combine for an outstanding dance set."
-He concluded that Hamasaki continues to "evolve" her music, and exemplified the "experimentation" of Next Level as one of her strongest releases.
 A review from Japanese magazine CD Journal complimented the album's rock tones, and said the result was more convincing than before.
-The review also praised Hamasaki's vocals on several songs, and commended the record's production style.
+The review also praised Hamasaki's vocals on several songs, as well as the record's production style.
 Despite his questions regarding the album's themes and songwriting, Tetsuo Hiraga from Hot Express contrasted the album's "hope[ful]" appeal to her previous records, which all dealt with "loneliness".
 This was particularly commended by Hiraga, who felt it was a lot more "encouraging" than anything she had done before.
+Adam Greenberg from AllMusic called Next Level "a thick, somewhat wild release of dance tracks infused with a healthy dose of technology", further noting, "As it progresses, the beats and rhythm tracks begin to take over, placing Hamasaki herself into a much deeper, thicker set of sounds custom-built to emphasize her stronger points and combine for an outstanding dance set."
+He ultimately commended Hamasaki for continuing to "evolve" her music through the album's "deeper experimentalism".

 Commercially, the album was a success in Asia.
 Next Level debuted at number one on the daily and weekly Oricon Albums Chart in Japan, opening with 240,810 copies.
 This became Hamasaki's ninth number one studio album, and also became the highest first-week sales for a solo female artist that year.
 It descended to number two on the weekly chart for a second run, shifting 50,271 units.
 In total, Next Level lasted four weeks in the top ten, and stay in the top 300 chart for 30 weeks.
 Additionally, it was ranked the 16th best-selling album of 2009 with 377,872 copies sold in Japan.
 Next Level entered the Billboard Top Albums Sales Chart at the top spot, her third album to do so.
 It slipped to number two in its second charting week, and stayed in the top ten for four weeks.
 It lasted 11 weeks in the top 100 chart, with a final charting position at 76.
 Next Level was certified double platinum by the Recording Industry Association of Japan (RIAJ) for shipments of 500,000 units.
 To date, Next Level has sold 379,989 copies in Japan alone., Next Level is nominated the Album of the Year in Asia Association Music Prize Awards.